metal3-io/metal3-docs/design/ip-address-management-for-networkdata.md

   ready: true
 ```

-For each owner reference added on a *Metal3IPPool* that is a *Metal3Data*, the
+For each owner reference added on a *Metal3IPPool* that is not a *Metal3IPPool*,
-controller reconciling the *Metal3IPPool* will select an available IP address
+the controller reconciling the *Metal3IPPool* will select an available IP
-randomly from the available IP addresses, if the object name is not in the
+address randomly from the available IP addresses, if the object name is not in
-*allocations* map in the object *spec* or in the *addresses* map in the
+the *allocations* map in the object *spec* or in the *addresses* map in the
 *status*.

 Once the IP address is selected, the controller will create a *Metal3IPAddress*
 for that address.
 In case of conflict, it will list all the *Metal3IPAddress*
 objects that have an owner reference to this *Metal3IPPool* and update the
-status with the mapping of IP addresses and *Metal3Data* object names.
+status with the mapping of IP addresses and *Owner* object names.
 It will
 then randomly select an available IP address.
 Once the *Metal3IPAddress* object
 is created, the *Metal3IPPool* object status will be updated with the new map.